About That Tog Spot®

 Life went a bit pair shaped, as it often does, and I moved into a different career path, a “secure” one, in marketing and design.
 I worked with and for lots of businesses big and small and got pretty good at that too.

-Life now consists of dogs, horses and my current businesses including my own marketing “agency”, and I work with lots of exciting businesses, big and small, UK & International, as either marketing and design support, or as the marketing & strategic lead.
+Life now consists of dogs, horses and my current businesses, including pet portraiture alongside my own marketing “agency”, and I work with lots of exciting businesses, big and small, UK & International, as either marketing and design support, or as the marketing & strategic lead.

 My photography work is still widely used around the globe, on billboards, dog food packaging, magazine covers, book covers and on websites too, like Huffpost and The Guardian.